The Cheapest and Most Expensive Stock Markets in 2026

 The emerging market opportunity

-Six of the ten cheapest markets are in emerging Asia (Indonesia, Philippines, Malaysia, Thailand) and Latin America (Brazil, Chile, Mexico, Colombia).
+Nine of the ten cheapest markets are emerging, spread across Asia (Indonesia, Philippines, Malaysia, China), Latin America (Brazil, Chile, Colombia, Mexico), and Turkey.
 These markets have CAPEs well below their historical medians.
 The base rate for 10-year returns from these starting valuations is significantly more attractive.

 The challenge is that cheap EM markets are cheap for reasons: political risk, currency volatility, governance concerns, and lower liquidity.
 CAPE doesn't account for these risks.
 The academic evidence says cheap markets outperform on average, but individual cheap markets can stay cheap forever.